recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 NRPF grants are available to non-profit archives, libraries, museums, universities and other entities engaged in the preservation of audio materials of cultural or historical importance.
 Applicant organizations should be located within the United States, its territories, or sovereign states and nations associated with or within the United States.

-Applications may be submitted via online form at any time before the end of the day, anywhere in the US, on {{ site.data.nrpf_data.cfp-deadline | date: "%B %e, %Y" }}.
+Applications may be submitted via online form at any time before the end of the day, anywhere in the US, on {{ page.cfp-deadline | date: "%B %e, %Y" }}.
 See below for the link to the form.

 ## Opportunity Details

 * **Amount:** $5,000 to $10,000 per grant
 * **Eligible Applicants:** Registered nonprofit organizations with a collecting, preservation, and/or access mission, including libraries, archives, and museums; proposals for preservation activities with a collection should confirm that the applicant organization holds the rights to preserve the collection in question
 * **Duration:** 6-12 months
-* **Applications Due:** {{ site.data.nrpf_data.cfp-deadline | date: "%B %e, %Y" }}
+* **Applications Due:** {{ page.cfp-deadline | date: "%B %e, %Y" }}
 * **Proposals May Request Support for These Types of Activities:**
   * Contracting a qualified vendor to digitize an audio collection for preservation
   * Hiring a qualified consultant to conduct a preservation assessment of an audio collection, which will result in a written preservation plan